Related COVID-19 List Information

 - details of the parties’ reasonable attempts to resolve the dispute through negotiation, or details of why it was not safe to attempt to resolve the dispute by negotiation;

-- details of how you propose to provide a copy of these court documents to the Respondent today, including information about the Respondent’s current email address; and
+- details of how it is proposed the Respondent can be provided with a copy of the court documents, including information about the Respondent’s current email address and telephone number, including for any legal representative; ;

-- If applicable, annexing (or attaching a photo or copy of) any current family violence order, e.g. an intervention order or domestic violence order.
+- If applicable, annexing (or attaching a photo or copy of) any current family law orders, parenting plans, or family violence orders, e.g. an intervention order or domestic violence order and details of any charges or convictions resulting from breaches of those family violence orders.

 - In accordance with Joint Practice Direction 2 of 2020, you may sign the Application and Affidavit electronically.
 The Affidavit may be filed without a qualifying witness signing the document.